Public Healthcare Through Alberta Health Services

 Here is a copy of the program’s tri-fold brochure:

-There is a description of the program here as well, which clearly states they treat many people as outpatients and day patients, in addition to the 12 patients who receive a hospital bed and are treated through the inpatient program.
+The University of Alberta Eating Disorder program treats many of the individuals they see as outpatients and day patients, in addition to the 12 patients who receive a hospital bed and are treated through the inpatient program.
 There is a misconception that you need to be critically ill to access treatment at the Eating Disorder Program.
 This is NOT true.
 Early intervention is preferred, especially for young people, as this has been shown to greatly improve outcomes.